 If you don’t get anything from this post today, I want you to get this…

-We are told in Romans 14: 5-6 (NLT) says; “One person considers one day more sacred than another; another considers every day alike.
+Romans 14: 5-6 in the New Living Translation says; “One person considers one day more sacred than another; another considers every day alike.
 Each of them should be fully convinced in their own mind.
 6 Whoever regards one day as special does so to the Lord.
 Whoever eats meat does so to the Lord, for they give thanks to God; and whoever abstains does so to the Lord and gives thanks to God.”

 Reflecting on scripture, and being in the Lord’s presence can be done in numerous ways.
 You can read your Bible, pray, worship, take communion, fast, attend church services, or even read a devotional.

 The important thing is, do whatever the Holy Spirit has led you to do.
-And for those of you who don’t know where to start, we have a guide to help you.
+And for those of you who don’t know where to start, we have a few suggestions to help you.

 Advent Scriptures For Reflection